ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

   Value:
   : The value of the field, the semantics of which are determined by the key.

+A FIN on the stream 2 SHALL indicate that the message is complete.
+The client MUST send the entirety of the client indication and a FIN immediately after opening the connection.
+The server MUST NOT process any application data before receiving the entirety of the client indication.
 The total length of the client indication MUST NOT exceed 65,535 bytes.
-The keys MAY be duplicate, depending on the definition of the field.

 The server MUST ignore the fields it does not recognize.
+All of the fields MUST be unique;  the server MAY close the connection if any of the keys is used more than once.

 ### Origin Field